Consumer medicine information

 • medicines used to slow or prevent blood clotting (anticoagulants, blood thinners such as phenindione).

-• methadone (a pain killer or to treat drug addiction).
+• methadone (for pain relief or to treat drug addiction).

 • medicines used for malaria (such as halofantrine)